Tomás Nido

-Tomás E. Nido Vicéns (born April 12, 1994) is a Puerto Rican professional baseball catcher for the New York Mets of Major League Baseball (MLB).
-He made his MLB debut in 2017.
+Tomás Enrique Nido Vicéns (born April 12, 1994) is a Puerto Rican professional baseball catcher in the Detroit Tigers organization.
+He has previously played in Major League Baseball (MLB) for the New York Mets and Chicago Cubs.
+He made his MLB debut in 2017 with the Mets.

 Early life

 Nido was born to two sport lineages that have represented Puerto Rico internationally.
 His mother is multi-sport athlete Liana Vicens, who competed as a swimmer in the 1968 Summer Olympics (at the age of 11), while his father, Tomás Nido Sr., won a medal in tennis at the 1982 Central American and Caribbean Games and played tennis at Louisiana State University.
 He is also the grandson of former member of the Puerto Rico national basketball team, Enrique Vicéns.
 The "Best Player in the World" of the 1959 FIBA World Championship Juan "Pachín" Vicéns is his great uncle.
 His uncles Michael Vicens and Miguel Nido were also professional athletes (in basketball and tennis respectively).
 Another, Carlos Nido, played tennis collegiately at Indiana University.

 Nido was born in Guaynabo, Puerto Rico.
 He grew up in Puerto Rico and played baseball at the Puerto Rico High School Baseball Academy.
-While in high school he moved to Oviedo, Florida specifically to play his last two years of high school baseball in the continental United States and lived with the family of a teammate.
+While in high school he moved to Oviedo, Florida, to play his last two years of high school baseball in the continental United States and lived with the family of a teammate.
 When that teammate graduated, Nido's mother moved to Florida to live with him.

-Career

 Nido attended Orangewood Christian School in Maitland, Florida.
 He committed to attend Florida State University to play college baseball for the Florida State Seminoles.

+Professional career

+New York Mets

 The New York Mets selected him in the eighth round of the 2012 Major League Baseball Draft.
-Rather than attend Florida State, Nido signed with the Mets, receiving a $250,000 signing bonus He made his professional debut with the Kingsport Mets of the Rookie-level Appalachian League.
-Nido played 2013 and 2014 with the Brooklyn Cyclones of the Class A-Short Season New York-Penn League and 2015 with the Savannah Sand Gnats of the Class A South Atlantic League.
-In 2016, he played for the St. Lucie Mets of the Class A-Advanced Florida State League, and won the league's batting title with a .320 average.
+Rather than attend Florida State, Nido signed with the Mets, receiving a $250,000 signing bonus.
+He made his professional debut with the Kingsport Mets of the Rookie-level Appalachian League.
+Nido played 2013 and 2014 with the Brooklyn Cyclones of the Low-A New York-Penn League and 2015 with the Savannah Sand Gnats of the Single-A South Atlantic League.
+In 2016, he played for the St. Lucie Mets of the High-A Florida State League, and won the league's batting title with a .320 average.
 The Mets added him to their 40-man roster after the 2016 season.

-In 2017, Nido began the season with the Binghamton Rumble Ponies of the Class AA Eastern League.
+In 2017, Nido began the season with the Binghamton Rumble Ponies of the Double-A Eastern League.
+He appeared in the All-Star Futures Game.

 The Mets promoted Nido to the major leagues on September 12, 2017.
-He appeared in the All-Star Futures Game.
 He made his major league debut on September 13 against the Chicago Cubs at Wrigley Field and recorded his first hit the following day off of Félix Peña of the Cubs.
 After the regular season, he played for the Scottsdale Scorpions of the Arizona Fall League.